Aaron Lam, M.D.

 Cardiac Surgical ICU was the intern classes’ favorite rotation!
 It was initially an intimidating rotation with critically ill patients with complicated devices and surgeries.
 However, we were welcomed to the rotation with open arms.
 As interns, we follow two to four patients each day.
 We take ownership of these complex patients with the supervision of our upper levels and attendings, which allows us to provide critical care in a safe environment.

 These were some of our earliest days with sign-out at 6 a.m.
 After overnight updates, we would go check on each of our patients before regrouping for breakfast and coffee before rounds!
-Rounds on CSICU were extremely structured and interdisciplinary with pharmacy and nutrition engaged in patient care, which helped us really explore and understand the cardiopulmonary pathophysiology in this rotation.
-Rounds would finish up around 11AM each day, which gave us some time to finish up with some small tasks before having a team lunch!
+Rounds in CSICU were extremely structured and interdisciplinary with pharmacy and nutrition engaged in patient care, which helped us explore and understand the cardiopulmonary pathophysiology in this rotation.
+Rounds would finish up around 11 AM each day, which gave us some time to finish up with some small tasks before having a team lunch!

 The schedule for CSICU was often split up to have “early and late” days.
-We alternated staying until 6 p.m. for sign-out, so on early days we would leave around 2 or 3 p.m.
+We alternated staying until 6 p.m. for sign-out, so on early days, we would leave around 2 or 3 p.m.
 It allowed us to have a few extra hours during the week to ourselves.
 With so much occurring during the day and the level of complexity in these patients, it was nice having these extra hours and the free weekends to decompress.
-It allowed us to process the events of the day and provided us with opportunities to care for ourselves in order to provide better patient care.
-For some of us, this meant a quiet day resting, exercising, exploring or socializing.
-Regardless of how the time was used, we all appreciated the value that was placed in resident well-being and mental health care.
+It allowed us to process the events of the day and provided us with opportunities to care for ourselves to provide better patient care.
+For some of us, this meant a quiet day resting, exercising, exploring, or socializing.
+Regardless of how the time was used, we all appreciated the value that was placed on resident well-being and mental health care.

 Bella Gabice Speight